shigma/schemastery/README.md

 ### Schema.tuple(list)

 Assert that the value is a tuple whose each element is of corresponding subtype.
-The default value will be `[]` if not specified.

 ```js
 const validate = Schema.tuple([